MicrosoftDocs/Viva/Viva/topics/scale-topics.md

 ### Impressions and topic scores

-The [impressions](manage-topics.md#impressions) count and [quality score](manage-topics.md#topic-scores) are important metrics for understanding the behavior of a topic.
+The [impressions](manage-topics.md#impressions) count and [topic scores](manage-topics.md#topic-scores) are important metrics for understanding the behavior of a topic.
 The value of these metrics will be limited when only knowledge managers or IT teams have access to topics.
 Exposing topics to a pilot group of users will generate more representative data for these measures.

 Topics with a high impression count are likely to be more frequently interacted with.
-The quality score for these topics will give a sense of how rich those topics are.
-Topics with a high impression count and a low quality score are good targets for curation.
+The topic scores for these topics will give a sense of how rich those topics are.
+Topics with a high impression count and a low scores are good targets for curation.

 ### Key terms from the information architecture of larger organizational sites